microsoft/live-share/welcome/welcome-vscode.md

 ![VS Code Download](media/vscode-sign-in-button.png)

-### 2. Start a collaboration session
+### 2. Start a collaboration session and share your content

-Simply click "Share" within your tool and you'll get a link that allows others to join in your collaboration session.
+Open a folder, project, or solution, and simply click "Share" and an invite link will be automatically copied to your clipboard.

 ![VS Share Button](media/vscode-share-button.png)

+When opened in a browser, this link allows others to join a collaboration session that shares contents of these folders with them.

 ### 3. Send someone the invite link